gamween/DeVinci-SUI/README.md

 - **Audius (music)**: Streaming + crypto (music-only, no live interaction)

 Purple SUI is different because:
-1. **On-chain from day 1**: NFTs are real assets, not platform points
+1. **On-chain from day 1**: NFTs are real assets stored on Sui, not platform points in a database
-2. **0% platform fees**: Direct creator-to-viewer transactions
+2. **0% platform fees**: Direct creator-to-viewer transactions via Sui's native transfer
-3. **Live rewards**: Minted during stream, not post-event
+3. **Live rewards**: Minted during stream using backend-held wallet, not post-event
-4. **Multi-platform ready**: Twitch first, but architected for YouTube/Kick/Discord
+4. **Multi-platform ready**: Twitch first (via Helix API), but architected for YouTube/Kick/Discord
+5. **Ecosystem accelerator**: Only platform doubling as a Sui dApp discovery engine

 Where others add crypto *on top of* existing platforms, Purple SUI makes the reward *part of* the viewing experience—invisible to users who don't care about blockchain, valuable to those who do.
+The Twitch OAuth Implicit Flow ensures non-crypto users onboard in seconds.

 ## What is the distribution strategy and why?